achintsa/IndieEye/README.md

-# IndieEye
-Monitoring of Public Monuments
+#"Monitoring of Entry to Public Monuments" built at President of India's Estate at Hackathon for Social Innovation

 A Project created at Rastrapathi bhavan festival of Innovations 2016.